 - Add the strained whey back to the large pot and add sugar.
 Stir well, and add to low heat to gentle simmer.
 (Or return to crockpot and simmer on low after adding sugar.)

 - Continue to stir until the whey and sugar mixture has reduced in half again, stirring to ensure the sugar doesn’t burn to the bottom of the pot.
-This can be done at a higher temperature, but needs to be watched closely to ensure it doesn’t burn or bubble over with constant stirring.
+This needs to be watched closely to ensure it doesn’t burn or bubble over .

-- Once the caramel sauce has thickened to a syrupy consistency and turned a beautiful medium-dark amber color, add in the butter, salt, and vanilla.
+- Once the caramel sauce has thickened to a syrupy consistency and turned a beautiful medium-dark amber color, turn off the heat source.
+Add in the cold butter, salt, and vanilla.

 - Pour caramel sauce into a glass mason jar to cool to room temperature, then store in the refridgerator.